Khushbokumari/Portfolio/README.md

 								is a quick story of me .
 								<hr color="black">
 								Hi, Myself Khushboo kumari.
 I am 21 years old.
 I am from Patna(Bihar).
 I did my schooling from Patna and   post graduate from GIET University, Odisha.
-My overall CGPA is 9.15 in last sem and I did graduation in Magadh University and overall percentage is 71.4%.
+My overall CGPA is 8.93 and I did graduation in Magadh University and overall percentage is 71.4%.
 <br>
 I belongs to a nuclear Family where my father,mother ,brother and two elder sister ,i am yougest one of them.My father is  a farmer and my mother is a house wife.
                 <br>